NVIDIA/TensorRT-LLM/docs/source/gpt_attention.md

 parameter is used to determine `N`.
 Different from the cyclic KV cache feature, the first `S` tokens, called sink tokens, are always kept in the attention window, where `S` is determined by `sink_token_length` parameter in `GenerationSession.setup`.
+But in context phase, the self-attentions is dense in the official implementation of StreamingLLM, and it uses all of the tokens for computation and only saves `N` tokens to the KV cache.

 In addition, the relative position embedding is also changed in StreamingLLM.
 When determining the relative distance and adding positional information to tokens, StreamingLLM use the positions within the cache rather than those in the original text.

-`enable_pos_shift` flag is used to enable this feature.
+`streamingllm` flag is used to enable this feature.

-In context phase, the self-attentions is dense in the official implementation of StreamingLLM, and it uses all of the tokens for computation and only saves `N` tokens to the KV cache.
-This mode is determined by the `dense_context_fmha` flag.

 ## Beam-Search